 Kelly Born is the Director of the Cyber Initiative at the William and Flora Hewlett Foundation.
 She leads a ten-year, $130 million grantmaking effort that aims to build a more robust cybersecurity field and improve policymaking.
-Previously, Kelly was executive director of the Stanford Cyber Policy Center.
-Prior to that, she was a Program Officer for the Madison Initiative at the William and Flora Hewlett Foundation, an 8-year, $150 million portfolio focused on improving U.S. democracy.
+Previously, Kelly served as the founding director of Stanford’s Cyber Policy Center.
+Before that, she was a Program Officer for the Madison Initiative at the William and Flora Hewlett Foundation, an eight-year, $150 million portfolio focused on improving U.S. democracy.
 Kelly oversaw Madison’s grantmaking on campaigns and elections, and digital disinformation.

 Before that, Kelly worked as a strategy consultant with the Monitor Institute, a nonprofit consulting firm, where she supported strategic planning efforts at a number of foundations.
 Earlier in her career, she consulted with nonprofits, the private sector, and governments in the United States, Africa, Asia, Latin America, and Europe.